 Fundraising can be as simple as putting out a Friday “goodie jar” in your office break room and asking for donations, or as organized as hosting a bowling tournament for your faith community.
 And, if fundraising isn’t exactly your cup of tea, there are many more ways that you can empower the cures simply by attending fundraising events or purchasing goods/services that ‘give back’ to Komen.

-2016 Pink Tie Ball and 2016 Komen Philadelphia Race for the Cure sponsorship opportunities are now available.
+2016 Pink Tie Ball opportunities are now available.
 Sponsorships and partnerships offer a special way for businesses and organizations to get involved through Komen Philadelphia events and other special opportunities.
 As a member our sponsor family, you gain instant respect and friendship from one of the most loyal groups around: Komen Philadelphia volunteers and fellow supporters who appreciate your devotion to ending breast cancer, and who demonstrate their thanks by giving back to those who support the cause.

 From sitting on committees or spending a few hours in the office, to helping host a Race for the Cure event for more than 120,000 people, we have a place for you!
 The Komen Philadelphia volunteer family is a very special group, filled with life-enriching opportunities for all generations… and life-long friendships that simply cannot be formed anywhere else.

-We are now accepting applications for the winter/spring 2016 semester – including the Komen Philadelphia Race for the Cure.
+We are now accepting applications for the fall 2016 semester – which includes National Breast Cancer Awareness Month activities.

 Read valuable insights on her experience from our winter/spring 2015 intern, Elizabeth de Armas.